mnilou/password-template/README.md

 https://mnilou.github.io/password-template/

 ## Installation
-To install the project you will need internet connection and either a dektop, laptop or mobile device.
+To install the project you will need internet connection and either a desktop, laptop or mobile device.

 ## Usage
 Used to generate a secure and random password.